Trends in medical technology - we advise you!

 Trends in medical technology

 Trends in medical technology are characterized by change caused by several external factors.
 Companies are facing challenges from the emergence of multiple direct and indirect competitors.
 There are also changes in distribution channels and upheavals in regulatory compliance.
 In addition, medical technology must shoulder the rise of the informed patient and the impact of technology on products and services.
 Bross & Partner supports companies in the healthcare and medical technology sector in successfully implementing legal regulations and digital business models.
 In Germany, the medical technology sector is a comparatively small industry.
 However, it is a very fast-growing and innovative sector.
-In addition to a few large companies, it is the approximately 1,200 small and medium-sized companies that make up the German SME sector.
+In addition to a few large companies, it is the approximately 1,200 small and medium-sized enterprises that make up the German SME sector.
 Bross & Partner’s clients include well-known corporations as well as smaller leading companies in the medical technology sector.

-Current trends in medical technology
+Other current trends in medical technology

 Increased price pressure